Last Updated on

 What is a Gratitude Journal?

 A gratitude journal is, quite simply, a tool to keep track of the good things in life.
-No matter how difficult and defeating life can sometimes feel, there is always something to feel grateful about.
+No matter how difficult and defeating life can sometimes feel, there is always something to feel grateful for.

 Even more than that, regularly journaling about the good things in your life can help prepare and strengthen you to deal with the rough patches when they pop up.

 It’s extremely simple to start: simply write down (or type) the things you are grateful for on a daily basis.
 You can use a journal, diary, notebook, or just a piece of paper.
 If you’re committed to being green or just find it easier to do things digitally, you can use one of the many gratitude apps or even a simple Word document totally the good things!